ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-09-10-raytracer.md

 computer graphics recently, and this guide encouraged me to try something on my own.

-The guide was easy to follow, and the math itself requires decent understanding of geometry (vectors, surface normals, Snell's law, etc.).
+The book was easy to follow, and the math itself isn't complicated&mdash;just a decent understanding of geometry (vectors, surface normals, Snell's law, etc.).
 The code was written in C++, but I opted to write it in [Typescript](https://www.typescriptlang.org/) as a learning practice.
 The best part is that you get a nice output in the end: